Eight to Feel Great: Health and Wellness Tips for Students with Autism and LD

-It only takes 8 minutes of our time to start having a Great Day!
+It only takes 8 minutes of our time to start having a great day!

-How about your children?
+How about your student?
 How are they when they wake up each morning and get ready for school?
 What if we took 8 minutes of our time to prepare ourselves for our day?
 Could those 8 minutes not only benefit us, our children and our families, and maybe even other people that we come in contact with that day?